-This refined cousin of the rhododendron and azalea mixes beautifully with its relatives and various acid growers such as ferns and other woodland plants.
-A neat evergreen shrub with a compact habit, pieris requires no pruning.
-It grows slowly to 6 to 12 feet high and 6 to 8 feet wide, with a slightly drooping habit.
-Its delicate sprays of buds, white or pink flowers, seed capsules, attractive deep green mature foliage, and brilliantly-colored bronzy red new foliage in spring make it singularly beautiful throughout the year.
-As a specimen, part of a shrub border, a mass planting, or a container subject, it is a classic for medium to light shade.
-Several cultivars are available, including a variegated compact form with white-edged leaves.
+this refined cousin of the rhododendron and azalea blends beautifully with assorted acid growers including ferns and other woodland plants and its relatives.
+A clean evergreen shrub pieris, with a dense habit requires no pruning.
+Its delicate sprays of buds, pink or white blooms, seed capsules, attractive deep green mature leaf, and brilliantly-coloured bronzy red new leaves in spring make it amazing through the entire year.
+As a specimen, part of a mass planting a shrub border, or a container subject, it really is a classic for medium to light shade.
+Several cultivars are available, including a variegated compact kind with white-edged leaves.

-They mature to glossy, ossy deep green, creating a tiered effect.
-In most climates light shade is good. but particularly in very hot climates, medium shade is best.
-Pieris should be sheltered from the wind and winter sun in cold areas.
-Soil should be rich, high in organic content, acid, and fast-draining.
-If pruning is ever necessary—and it never is, except to shape the plant—prune immediately after flowering.
-Crown rot. fungus leaf spot, a die-back fungus, lace bugs, scales. and mites can be severe problems unless controlled by appropriate sprays.
+They grow to shiny, ossy strong green, making a tiered effect.
+In most climates light shade is not bad.
+But especially in climates that are rather hot, medium shade is best.
+Pieris needs to be sheltered from the wind and winter sun in cold areas.
+Earth must be rich, high in organic content, acid, and fast-draining.
+If pruning is required— it and never is, except to form the plant—prune immediately after flowering.
+Crown rot.
+Fungus leaf spot, die-back scales, fungus, lace bugs.
+And mites can be severe difficulties unless controlled by appropriate sprays.

-P. floribunda (Mountain Pieris, Mountain Andromeda; Zones 5 to 8 ), native to the eastern United States, is quite similar to P. japonica in appearance and requirements but more compact and smaller (2 to 6 feet high and wide), and it flowers in April.
+P. floribunda (Mountain Pieris, Mountain Andromeda; Zones 5 to 8 ), native to the eastern United States, is fairly similar to P. japonica in appearance and demands but more compact and smaller (2 to 6 feet high and broad), and it flowers in April.
 Flowers are pure white.
-A very old specimen in an English garden is 6 feet high and 15 feet wide.
-P. floribunda is less vulnerable to pests than is P. japonica.
+A really old specimen in an English garden is 6 feet high and 15 feet wide.
+P. floribunda is less vulnerable to weeds than is P. japonica.

-P. ‘Forest Flame’, a 6 to 7-foot hybrid between P. japonica and P. forestii, has vivid scarlet new growth and is hardier than P. forestii.
+P. ‘Woods Flame’, a 6 to 7-foot hybrid between P. japonica and P. forestii, has brilliant scarlet new growth and is hardier than P. forestii.

-P. forestii (Chinese Pieris) is more tender than other species.
-It closely resembles them but is denser and larger, and its new growth is more brilliantly colored.
+P. forestii (Chinese Pieris) is more caring than other species.
+It strongly resembles them but is larger and more compact, and its own new development is more brilliantly coloured.
 Hardy to Zone 8.